 NANBF Women's Physique Guidelines

 Competitors will compete in a two-piece suit and no shoes.
-The bottom of the suit must be v-shaped.
+The bottom of the suit should be v-shaped.
 No thongs are permitted.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-The fronts of the suits should not be too low and must be constructed higher.
+The fronts of the suits should not be too low.
 Competitors may wear jewelry.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.